hephaex/Baram/MONITORING_SETUP_SUMMARY.md

 ## Summary

-A comprehensive monitoring solution has been successfully added to the ktime project with:
+A comprehensive monitoring solution has been successfully added to the baram project with:

 - **4 services**: Prometheus, Grafana, PostgreSQL Exporter, Redis Exporter
 - **3 dashboards**: Crawler overview, database metrics, Redis metrics
 - **8 alerts**: Production-ready alerting for critical issues
 - **3 documentation files**: Quick start, complete reference, navigation guide
-- **Full integration**: Seamless connection with existing ktime infrastructure
+- **Full integration**: Seamless connection with existing baram infrastructure

 The monitoring stack is ready to use immediately and can be customized and extended as needed.